jamjarlabs/JamJar/docs/Architecture/ECS/index.md

 # ECS

-JamJarNative uses an *Entity Component System* (ECS) design at its core, this pattern drives much of the architecture of the engine.
+JamJar uses an *Entity Component System* (ECS) design at its core, this pattern drives much of the architecture of the engine.

 ## Overview